mdaffin/disconnected.systems/site/blog/archlinux-meta-packages/index.md

 Let's take a look at how I did this with my i3 config file in my `mdaffin-desktop` package.
-First, we install the config file like we did in the previous section, but this time next to the original packages config.
+First, we install the config file like we did in the previous section, but this time next to the original package's config.

 ```bash
 source=('i3-config')